 Servicing the air cleaner.
 A sudden backfire can cause severe injury or death.
 Do not operate the generator set with the air cleaner removed.

 Servicing the fuel system.
 A flash fire can cause severe injury or death.
 Do not smoke or permit flames or sparks near the carburetor, fuel line, fuel filter, fuel pump, or other potential sources of spilled fuels or fuel vapors.
 Catch fuels in an approved container when removing the fuel line or carburetor.

 Combustible materials.
 A fire can cause severe injury or death.
 Generator set engine fuels and fuel vapors are flammable and explosive.
 Handle these materials carefully to minimize the risk of fire or explosion.
 Equip the compartment or nearby area with a fully charged fire extinguisher.
-Select a fire extinguisher rated ABC or for electrical fires or as BC recommended by the local fire code or an authorized agency.
-Train all fire extinguisher personnel on fire prevention operation and procedures.
+Select a fire extinguisher rated ABC or electrical fires or BC for as recommended by the local fire code or an authorized agency.
+Train all personnel on fire extinguisher operation and fire prevention procedures.